 Dramatic soprano, Susan Neves, has been internationally acclaimed in theaters such as the Opera Bastille in Paris, the Metropolitan Opera, Deutsche Oper Berlin, Vienna State Opera, Gran Teatro del Liceu in Barcelona, Monte Carlo, and opera houses throughout Italy including l’Arena di Verona, Bologna, Genoa, Parma, and Cagliari.

-Appearances in the 2019-2020 season include her first Katisha in The Mikado for Central Florida Vocal Arts, Gertrude in Hansel and Gretel for Teatro Lirico di Cagliari in Sardinia, Italy, Berta in The Barber of Seville for both Vero Beach Opera and Palm Beach Opera, and recitals in Vero Beach and DeLand, Florida
+Appearances in the 2019-2020 season included her first Katisha in The Mikado for Central Florida Vocal Arts, Gertrude in Hansel and Gretel for Teatro Lirico di Cagliari in Sardinia, Italy, Berta in The Barber of Seville for both Vero Beach Opera and Palm Beach Opera, and recitals in Vero Beach and DeLand, Florida

 Her 2017-2018 season included performing the Overseer in Elektra and covering Gertrude in Hansel and Gretel at the Metropolitan Opera, an All-Verdi Concert for Vero Beach Opera, and a Master Class for her alma mater, Manhattan School of Music.